systeminit/si/app/docs/src/reference/typescript/asset_builder/classes/MapKeyFuncBuilder.md

 > **setValueFrom**(`valueFrom`): `this`

+DEPRECATED: this method no longer does anything.
+It will be ignored when executing the asset function.
+Please use the asset editing interface to perform equivalent functionality.

+If the entry is new, you will need to regenerate the asset first!

-DEPRECATED: Set the value of this socket using a ValueFromBuilder.
+In the past, this was used to set the value of this entry using a ValueFromBuilder.
-The recommended way to do this is to attach an attribute function.

 #### Parameters